torchbox/wagtail-grapple/docs/general-usage/model-types.rst

     .. attribute:: content_type (str)

-        String which defines the location of the model model you are referencing.
+        String which defines the location of the model you are referencing.
 You can also pass the model class itself.

     .. attribute:: required (bool=False)